 Busy parents with unpredictable schedules can feel like a treat for children.
 They never know when their parents will leave them.
 To compensate for that, they will be more clingy when their parents are around because they want to make the most of it.

 They may also become even clingier when you tell them that you are about to leave.
 Especially if you often have long business trips.
 You can give them explanations as to why you have to leave.
 And don’t forget to give them a call when you’re away.

 5. They Feel Bored

 Clinginess can also be caused by boredom.
-Children may feel lonely to play all by themselves and they want company.
+Children may feel lonely playing all by themselves, and they want company.
 As people who are closest to them, they may reach out to you first.
 You can overcome this by planning some kind of play date so they can play with their peers.

 6. Having a Separation Anxiety Disorder

 Clinginess can also indicate something more serious such as separation anxiety disorder.
 To get the diagnosis right, your son needs help from professionals to get an appropriate assessment.

 And if the assessment results indicate that your children have separation anxiety traits, you can discuss with the professionals to get advice on the right steps to take to help them.